Chukwuamaka/csvtojson-converter/README.md

 * Review source code changes.
 * Review the documentation and make pull requests for anything, from typos to new content.

-We would be happy to receive your contributions towards this project :smiley:.
+We would be happy to receive your contributions towards this project 😃.
 You will be contributing to the common good.

 ## Feedback